 According to the Vietnam Commodity Exchange (MXV), the green color dominated the world raw material price list on the first trading day of the week (November 4), pushing the MXV-Index up 1.02% to 2,185 points.
 Notably, the base metal market had a positive session when 7 out of 10 commodities increased in price.
-Meanwhile, the industrial raw material group witnessed mixed fluctuations when Arabica and Robusta coffee prices continued to increase, while cocoa prices decreased slightly after a series of continuous increases in the last week of October.
+Meanwhile, the industrial raw material group witnessed mixed fluctuations when Arabica and Robusta coffee prices continued to rise, while cocoa prices decreased slightly after a series of continuous increases in the last week of October.

 MXV-Index |